-BigchainDB has the traditional blockchain benefits of decentralized control, immutability, and creation & transfer of assets.
+BigchainDB has the blockchain benefits of decentralized control, immutability, and creation & transfer of assets.
 The decentralized control is via a federation of nodes with voting permissions, that is, a super-peer P2P network [2].
-The voting operates at a layer above the DB's built in consensus.
-Immutability / tamper-resistance is via an ordered sequence of blocks where each block holds an ordered sequence of transactions; and a block's hash is over its transactions and related data, and the previous block's hash; that is, a block chain.
-Any entity with asset-issuance permissions can issue an asset; any entity with asset-transfer permissions and the asset's private key may
+The voting operates at a layer above the DB's built-in consensus.
+Immutability / tamper-resistance is achieved via several mechanisms: shard replication, reversion of disallowed updates or deletes, regular database backups, and cryptographic signing of all transactions, blocks & votes.
+Each vote on a block also includes the hash of a previous block (except for that block's votes).
+Any entity with asset-issuance permissions can issue an asset; an asset can only be acquired by new owners if they fulfill its cryptographic conditions.
+This means

-2It takes light 140 ms to make one trip around the world, or 70 ms halfway around.
+$^{^{2}}$ It takes light 140 ms to make one trip around the world, or 70 ms halfway around.
 Some financial applications need 30-100 ms latency, though due to speed-of-light constraints those necessarily need to be more locally constrained.
 Section 6 explores this in detail.

+Centralized

-Centralized Decentralized
+Decentralized